No items found.

 Your characters are people.
 It’s probably taken you half the novel to get them there.
 Give them character flaws.

 When you sit down to write, you start getting a funny feeling.
 It starts as a little splutter, something a bit like a cough.
 There’s a filthy old man quality to it.
-Then you realise you’re snorting.
+Then you realize you’re snorting.
 You’re giggling.
 You’re laughing.

-Yes, my friend, you’re writing, really writing, and the damn book’s writing you too.
-When you go back to it tomorrow you’re among friends.
+Yes, my friend, you’re writing, really writing, and the damn book’s writing you, too.
+When you go back to it tomorrow, you’re among friends.
 Wayward friends.

 Remember when all you wanted was to get to The End?
 Now, you don’t.
 Days pass and you love every moment of writing.